NSW Open Men

-Since 1991 the Arthur Allsopp Shield was awarded to the winning team of the U16 Boy's Australian Champions.
+In 1991 the Australian Softball Federation (later Softball Australia) inaugurated the Arthur Allsopp Shield, awarded to the winning team of the U16 Boy's Australian Championship.

-Arthur Allsopp's avid sporting background as a state cricketer for NSW playing with Sir Donald Bradman and Victoria was lured to the softball arena by his daughter's involvement, Norma, an Australian representative.
-Arthur became a national badge umpire and was on the umpire's roster for the first world championship in 1965.
-His focus shifted to coaching and dedicated his time to the development of juniors in Victoria.
+Arthur Allsopp's sporting background was as a state cricketer for NSW, playing with Sir Donald Bradman, and Victoria.
+Arthur was lured to softball by his daughter Norma's involvement, as an Australian representative.
+Arthur became a national badge umpire and was on the umpire's roster for the first women's world championship held in 1965.
+His focus shifted to coaching and Arthur dedicated his time to the development of juniors, especially in his home State of Victoria.